Little Girl Blue (album): Release

 Simone was also dissatisfied by the time it took for Bethlehem to release the album and the lack of effort the record company took in promoting her.
 However, unbeknownst to Simone, Bethlehem was in financial trouble.
-'Wildi found himself in a cash crunch, and in the middle of 1958 he sold a half interest in Bethlehem to Syd Nathan, who ran King Records out of Cincinnati'; furthermore there were to be 'professional differences between Wildi and Nathan'.
-All these factors led to disruption at Bethlehem, and effected the release of Simone's album significantly.
+"Wildi found himself in a cash crunch, and in the middle of 1958 he sold a half interest in Bethlehem to Syd Nathan, who ran King Records out of Cincinnati"; furthermore, there were to be "professional differences between Wildi and Nathan".
+All these factors led to disruption at Bethlehem, and affected the release of Simone's album significantly.

 The album was first announced around a year after it had been recorded in Billboard magazine in December 1958.
 But nothing happened.
-Then in the 10 January 1959 issue of Cash Box, another premier American music industry trade magazine of the time, the 'Record Ramblings' column posted news out of Philadelphia: 'Now that the Xmas rush is over the entire wax business in town is looking forward, with great expectancy, towards ’59 [...]
-King’s Al Farrio back from the vacation scene while Mario D’Aullaria goes on his after the hectic Christmas weeks.
-The boys both very high on the new [...] femme-jazz newcomer Nina Simone.'
-The album was then announced in the following issue dated 17 January 1959 in 'January Album Releases' with the eponymous title Nina Simone.
-However, it seems, once again, nothing happened for a few more weeks.
+Then in the January 10, 1959, issue of Cash Box, the "Record Ramblings" column posted news out of Philadelphia: "Now that the Xmas rush is over the entire wax business in town is looking forward, with great expectancy, towards ’59 [...]
+King's Al Farrio back from the vacation scene while Mario D'Aullaria goes on his after the hectic Christmas weeks.
+The boys both very high on the new [...] femme-jazz newcomer Nina Simone."

-The album finally appears to have been released in early February 1959.
-In the 14 February edition of Cash Box there was another passing mention in 'Record Ramblings' as well as a listing in 'February Album Releases', this time with the title Little Girl Blue, although with a typo calling Simone by the name 'Nina Simons'.
-The album featured 11 of the tracks from the late 1957 recording session.
+The album was released in February 1959.
+It features eleven of the tracks from the late 1957 recording session.